CJKProjects/CJKProjects/README.md

 I'm Cody, a computer science & mathematics student.
 <br> <br>
-I'm currently working on various information security projects, with the goal of transitioning into security engineering.
+I'm currently working on various information security projects, with the goal of developing my skill set in penetration testing, ethical hacking, & security research.
 Please feel free to review my work made publicly available here, and reach out to me on LinkedIn with any questions or comments.
 <br> <br>
 | Project Description                          | Project Link                                   |
 |---------------------------------------------|------------------------------------------------|